Traveling with Pets

 Animals must be harmless, inoffensive (not destructive to itself or the kennel), and require no attention during transit.

 The health of your pet is important.
-Due to health risks that could potentially result in the death of the animal, brachycephalic (shortnose) dogs/cats are only accepted for travel at owner's risk and excess valuation is not available.
-The following is a list of the affected breeds:
+Due to health risks that could potentially result in the death of the animal, brachycephalic (shortnose) dogs/cats are not accepted for travel.
+This applies to the following breeds and mixed breeds thereof:

 Climate-Controlled Baggage Compartment